spawaskar-cora/cora-docs/docs/user-guide/modules/individuals/individuals.md

      - **Bone**
      - **Side**
      - **Completeness**
+     - **Austr Sequence Number and Subgroup**
+     - **Ystr Sequence Number and Subgroup**
+   - Toggle additional filters for a more refined search.

 #### 4. Select DNA Mito Sequence Number (Optional):
    - Choose a DNA Mito Sequence Number from the dropdown menu to view and manage specimens associated with that sequence.
+   - Additional options include filtering by Mito Subgroup, Austr Sequence Number, and Ystr Sequence Number.

 #### 5. Select Association Type (Optional):
    - Use the dropdown menu to select an association type (e.g., Articulations, Pairs, Refits, Morphology).